 - Filter and options: you can use these settings to segment your data further.
-However, in this example, we’ll leave them blank.
+But, in this example, we’ll leave them blank.

-Once you’re done with your query, click on ‘Get data to table.’
-Your report will look something like this. 👇
+Once you’re done with your query, click ‘Get data to table.’
+Your report will look something like this.

 Another superpower of Supermetrics for Google Sheets is the conditional emailing feature.
 With this feature, you can trigger an email notification when your products are running low in stock or out of stock.

 Let’s say the ‘blue-collar shirt’ is the best-selling item in your store.
 You may project it’s a good time to reorder a new batch when the shirt only has 50 pieces in the inventory.
 You can easily set up an email alert to be notified when this happens.

 On your Supermetrics sidebar, click the ‘Schedule’ tab and choose ‘Refresh & email’ daily/weekly/monthly.

 From here, choose the sheet and cell address you want to trigger the notification for.
 In this case, we’ll choose ‘Inventory report’ and ‘C2.’
 Let’s say you get your blue-collar shirt’s inventory quantity in C2.

 Then you can optimize your email subject, so you’ll know what’s happening without opening the email.
 To do that, scroll up to the email setting and click the ‘Advanced setting’ tab.

 Use these placeholders to customize your subject line.

 For example, our setting is ‘There are only #CELLVALUE_Inventory report_C2# blue-collar shirts left!.’